hansehe/SwarmManagement/README.md

         - -> swm -stop
     - Restart Swarm with:
         - -> swm -restart
+    - Wait for all services to start in Swarm with:
+        - -> swm -wait
     - Deploy/Update or Remove a single stack:
         - -> swm -stack -deploy `<stack_name>`
         - -> swm -stack -remove `<stack_name>`